 - Meeting 1 is scheduled to occur prior to the initiation of SCE&G's annual Reliability Transmission Planning (RTP) studies examining system performance against NERC Standards and SCE&G Criteria.
-This will allow an opportunity for Stakeholder input into the study processes and the sharing and reviewing of planning-related data and analyses before studies are actually conducted and will ensure that up-to-date information is modeled and included in the reliability study processes. - SCE&G will review and discuss with Stakeholders the key assumptions and data used for internal model development in the RTP process. - Stakeholders will provide input on key assumptions and modeling data used in the RTP process, including but not limited to: (a) Network Customers' Network Load Forecasts, in the form of a 10-year summer and a 10-year winter load forecast starting with the next summer period, and Network Resources Forecasts, in the form of identified resources for the next 10 years; and (b) Point-to-Point Customers' forecasts, in the form of identified customer expectations over the next 10 years.
+This will allow an opportunity for Stakeholder input into the study processes and the sharing and reviewing of planning-related data and analyses before studies are actually conducted and will ensure that up-to-date information is modeled and included in the reliability study processes. - SCE&G will review and discuss with Stakeholders the key assumptions and data used for internal model development in the RTP process. - Stakeholders will provide input on key assumptions and • modeling data used in the RTP process, including but not limited to: (a) Network Customers' Network Load Forecasts, in the form of a 10-year summer and a 10-year winter load forecast starting with the next summer period, and Network Resources Forecasts, in the form of identified resources for the next 10 years; and (b) Point-to-Point Customers' forecasts, in the form of identified customer expectations over the next 10 years.
 Stakeholders also will provide any updates to the information submitted in the customer's application for service.
 This information shall be provided by October 31 of each year and may be submitted by email or in hardcopy form to SCE&G. Information received will be subject to protection for confidentiality.
+This information submitted by stakeholders through the local transmission planning process will be utilized in identifying and evaluating local and regional transmission solutions for transmission needs. - A schedule for completion of RTP studies will be established.

-- A schedule for completion of RTP studies will be established. - SCE&G will review all major projects included in its current transmission expansion plan. - Stakeholders have the opportunity to discuss and provide comments on the current transmission expansion plans in order to provide input and feedback for the development of the next plan.
+- SCE&G will review all major projects included in its current Local Transmission Plan. - SCE&G will announce those transmission needs driven by Public Policy Requirements, of those proposed by stakeholders, for which transmission solutions will be evaluated. - Stakeholders have the opportunity to discuss and provide comments on the current transmission expansion plans in order to provide input and feedback for the development of the next plan.

 - Stakeholders will identify and request economic power transfer sensitivities to be studied as part of the Economic Transmission Planning (ETP) Studies. - Up to five sensitivities will be studied per year.
-If more than five are requested, Stakeholders will vote to select which sensitivities will be studied.2 See Section V for additional information. - Stakeholders may identify local transmission needs driven by Public Policy Requirements.
-These potential needs must be submitted for SCE&G's evaluation by March 31 each year.
+If more than five are requested, voting members of the SCSG will vote to select which sensitivities will be studied.3 See Section V for additional information. - Stakeholders may submit local solutions to identified transmission needs driven by Public Policy Requirements.
+The proposed local solutions must be submitted by January 15 of each planning cycle.
 See Section VI for additional information.

-Meeting 3 (May/June timeframe)
+Meeting 3 (April/May/June timeframe)